Meghan Markle targets India's menstruation taboos

 "Menstrual hygiene is a complex topic that involves a lot of issues where women are unable to speak about," Myna Mahila Foundation founder Suhani Jalota said.
 "Almost 320 million women don't have access to hygienic products to be used during menstruation in India."

-She added that "the treatment of women as a dirty entity during their periods" needed to change.
+She added, "The treatment of women as a dirty entity during their periods" needs to change.

 Long-held taboos about menstruation have conspired with vast shortfalls in sanitation and education to create huge challenges for women and girls.

-Faced with this veritable health and social crisis, activist Puja Maurya knew she had to do something for girls living in her shantytown that is home to thousands.
+Faced with this veritable health and social crisis, activist Puja Maurya knew that she had to do something for girls living in her shantytown, which is home to thousands.

 “It made me so sad that I started questioning the age-old customs,” said the 21-year-old, who like Ghodke is from Sankhedi, a village south of the city of Bhopal in central India.

-Note: CORRECTION (July 31, 2:50 a.m.
-ET): An earlier version of this article misstated the number of adolescent girls who have been reached by a WaterAid India program in the past three years.
-It is 116,000, not 1.16 million.